HumbertoBeng/HumbertoBeng/README.md

   # Hello, I'm Humberto Beng

-I am a recent graduate from a career in Intelligent Networks and Cybersecurity with an interest in technology and a dedication to solving complex problems.
+A graduate from a career in Intelligent Networks and Cybersecurity with an interest in technology and a dedication to solving complex problems.

 ## Objective